davelively14/connect_four_loft/README.md

 [Docs](https://github.com/davelively14/connect_four_loft/tree/master/apps/connect_four_backend) (for the backend)

-I used the Phoenix framework to create a JSON API backend, which in turn utilizes our GameServer API to manage and serve game data.
-The docs linked above provide details on the API.
+I used the [Phoenix framework](http://phoenixframework.org/) to create a JSON API backend, which in turn utilizes our GameServer API to manage and serve game data.
+The docs linked above provide details on services provided by the JSONAPI.

-For the frontend, I used a simple ReactJS with a Redux store that interacts with the JSON API.
-[Bootstrap 3](http://getbootstrap.com/docs/3.3/) is used to provide a handy CSS.
+For the frontend, I used a simple ReactJS with a Redux store to interact with the JSON API.
+The [Bootstrap 3](http://getbootstrap.com/docs/3.3/) framework was used to provide out of the box CSS functionality.

 ## Deployed Demo

 <img src="https://image.flaticon.com/icons/png/128/12/12195.png" width="32"> &nbsp;&nbsp;<a href="https://secure-temple-90358.herokuapp.com/" target="\_blank">View Demo</a>

 I deployed this project to my Heroku account.
-It took a few iterations to get the configs right, as this was the first time I had deployed an umbrella app to Heroku, but it works.
+It took a few iterations to get the configs right, as this was the first time I had deployed an umbrella app to Heroku, but it does work.

 ## Initial Notes